 Here are the 100 words most commonly misspelled ('misspell' is one of them).
 Dr. Language has provided a one-stop cure for all your spelling ills.
 Each word has a mnemonic pill with it and, if you swallow it, it will help you to remember how to spell the word.
-Master the orthography of the words on this page and reduce the time you spend searching dictionaries by 50%.
-(Use the time you save celebrating in our gameroom.)
+Master the orthography of the words on this page and reduce the time you spend searching dictionaries by half.

 - acceptable - Several words made the list because of the suffix pronounced -êbl but sometimes spelled -ible, sometimes -able.
 Just remember to accept any table offered to you and you will spell this word OK.

 - accidentally - It is no accident that the test for adverbs on -ly is whether they come from an adjective on -al ("accidental" in this case).
 If so, the -al has to be in the spelling.
 No publical, then publicly.
 See?

 - accommodate - Remember, this word is large enough to accommodate both a double "c" AND a double "m."